 - Discounts in winter: Figeler ski facilities (free), Wengen Ice Rink, Wengen-Männlichen cableway regular ticket, Pocket Wifi Router

 You should visit between June and October if you wish to visit in the summer.
 In most parts of Switzerland, July and August are summer holidays.
 There will be more people then.
 It’s best to come before July or after August so that you won’t have to compete with all the people doing their summer holidays then.

 Visiting Wengen in Winter

 January is a great time for those who want to come in Winter.
 In mid-January, the annual ski racing event (downhill, slalom, combination) takes place.
 Otherwise, you’ll have good skiing conditions between January and February.
 It’s the peak month for skiers in Switzerland in February, so just keep that in mind.
-To experience the best snow conditions with the fewest crowds, I would recommend visiting from mid-January to the end of January.
+To experience the best snow conditions with the fewest crowds, I would recommend visiting from mid-January after the ski races to the end of January.

 - Zurich to Wengen Train: All You Need To Know